CogitoErgoCode/CogitoErgoCode.github.io/about.markdown

 My name is Ryan and I am a life long <a href="https://en.wikipedia.org/wiki/Autodidacticism" style="color:#0073e6;">autodidact</a>, computer programmer, investor, polymath, <!--<a href="https://en.wikipedia.org/wiki/Polymath" style="color:#0073e6;">polymath</a>,--> and esperantist.
 As well as an aspiring pianist & polyglot.
 My command-line tools are featured in a linux operating system distribution and remain a part of it's tool list to this day. <!--My financial goals are on the right side of the cashflow quadrant and in serial entrepreneurship.--> <!--<a href="/assets/images/cfq.png" style="color:#0073e6;">right side of the cashflow quadrant</a>-->  If you'd like to follow my language learning progress, I would encourage you to follow me on <a href="https://invite.duolingo.com/BDHTZTB5CWWKSXYMDKXA7KAG64" style="color:#0073e6;">DuoLingo</a>.

-> "You never change things by fighting the existing reality.
-To change something, build a new model that makes the existing model obsolete." &mdash; R. Buckminster Fuller

 - Myers–Briggs Type Indicator: <a href="https://www.verywellmind.com/intj-introverted-intuitive-thinking-judging-2795988" style="color:#0073e6;">INTJ</a> <!--(<a href="/assets/images/MyersBriggsTypes.png" style="color:#0073e6;">chart</a>, <a href="/assets/images/mbti_sports.png" style="color:#0073e6;">sports</a>, <a href="/assets/images/titles.jpg" style="color:#0073e6;">view</a>)-->
 - Enneagram of Personality: 5w6 <!--<a href="https://enneagram.bz/en/6180d7e1-5388-4802-a80d-02205b796c53" style="color:#0073e6;">5w6</a> (<a href="/assets/images/enneagram.png" style="color:#0073e6;">chart</a>)-->
 - Python Programming Language